atifzamandev/casino-games/README.md

 ### Step 2

 Setup Semantic UI for styling.
 Designing homepage with logo and login form and after that adding login functionality.
+Added login functionality using conteact api.
+Created AuthContext, Login hook while maintaing sepration of concern.
+Added validations at UI level.